SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 All three ponies looked at the complete dress.

 It was a white flowing dress, with a purple stitch going all the way around the skirt about one quarter of an inch from the bottom.
 The front has sleeves that cover one fourth of her front legs.
-The neck has a blue stitch going around with a V-neck in the front.
+The neck has a blue stitch going around, with a V-neck in the front.

 "I love it," Pinkie said.